wasm-lsp/wasm-lsp-server/README.md

 ## Supported WebAssembly Proposals

-The server also supports parsing WebAssembly modules that use the following feature proposals:
+The server also supports parsing WebAssembly modules that use the following features:

 #### Phase 4 (Standardization)